appvision-gmbh/json2typescript/README.md

 # Detailed reference

 ## Class and property decorators

-Decorators should be used whenever you would like to assign a JSON value to a TypeScript class instance property.
+Decorators should be used whenever you would like to map JSON with TypeScript data.

 ### Class decorators